 Innovation and knowledge derived from space exploration and related activities support economic growth, deliver high returns on investment, generate new technologies and job creation.
 More countries and non-governmental entities than ever are interested in engaging in these activities.
 As global interest grows, awareness of and adherence to international space law becomes ever more important.
 In this regard, UNOOSA is the UN entity responsible for the planning and implementation of activities aimed at building the capacity of Member States in space law and policy.
 We have been working with established and emerging space-faring nations on such activities since the Office was established by the UN General Assembly in 1958.

-These activities facilitate, on request, countries to draft national space law and/or policy that is in line with the international normative framework on space.
-Furthermore, these services contribute to raising global adherence to - and awareness of - the existing international and legal instruments on outer space, for the benefit of established and emerging space-faring nations alike.
+The Space Law for New Space Actors project assists, on request, UN Member States to draft or revise their national space law and/or policy to be in line with the international normative frameworks applicable to outer space activities.
+Through direct consultation with the recipient, activities are tailor-made to specific judicial, administrative, and technical requirements.
+Furthermore, these services support recipients with implementing the existing normative frameworks.
+This contributes to raising global adherence to - and awareness of - the international and legal instruments applicable to outer space activities, for the benefit of established and emerging spacefaring nations alike.